The Use of Binary Choice Forests to Model and Estimate Discrete Choices

 \subsection{Real Data: Hotel}

 In this section, we apply the random forest algorithm to a public dataset \citep{bodea2009data}.
 The dataset includes transient customers (mostly business travelers) who stayed in one of five continental U.S. hotels between March 12, 2007, and April 15, 2007.
 The minimum booking horizon for each check-in date is four weeks.
-Rate and room type availability and reservation information are collected via the hotel and/or customer relationship officers (CROs), the hotel’s websites, and offline travel agencies.
+Rate and room type availability and reservation information are collected via the hotel and/or customer relationship officers (CROs), the hotel's websites, and offline travel agencies.
 Since there is no direct competition among these five hotels, we process the data separately.
 A product is uniquely defined by the room type (e.g., suite).
 For each transaction, the purchased room type and the assortment offered are recorded.

-When processing the dataset, we remove the products that have less than 10 transactions.
-We also remove the transactions whose offered assortments are not available due to technical reasons.
+When processing the dataset, we remove products with less than 10 transactions.
+We also remove the transactions whose offered assortments are unavailable for technical reasons.
 For the transactions that none of the products in the available sets are purchased by the customer, we assume customers choose the no-purchase alternative.

-We use five-fold cross-validation and RMSE defined in \eqref{RMSE_realdata} to examine the out-of-sample performance.
-In Table \ref{tab:basic-information} we show the summary statistics of the five datasets after preprocessing.
+We use five-fold cross-validation and RMSE defined in \eqref{RMSE_realdata_hotel} to examine the out-of-sample performance.
+That is, for estimated choice probabilities $\hat\PR$ and testing set $\Tscr \triangleq \{(i_t, S_t)\}_{t=1}^T$, we define

+In Table \ref{tab:basic-information}, we show the summary statistics of the five datasets after preprocessing.
 We also show the out-of-sample RMSE for each hotel (average and standard deviation).
-In addition, we show the performance of the independent demand model (ID), which does not incorporate the substitution effect and is expected to perform poorly, in order to provide a lower bound of the performance.
+In addition, we show the performance of the independent demand model (ID), which does not incorporate the substitution effect and is expected to perform poorly, in order to provide a lower bound for the performance.

-We find that the random forest algorithm outperforms the parametric methods for large datasets (Hotel 1, 2 and 3).
-For smaller data sizes (Hotel 4 and 5), the random forest is on par with the best parametric estimation procedure (Markov chain) according to \citet{berbeglia2018comparative}.
+The random forest algorithm outperforms the parametric methods for large datasets (Hotel 1, 2 and 3).
+For smaller data sizes (Hotel 4 and 5), the random forest is on par with the best parametric estimation procedure (Markov chain) according to \citet{berbeglia2022comparative}.